Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 I think this might be why they have cheap energy.

-So they've got this climate plan uh that the the EU's trying to push on everyone, and even though Poland benefits the most financially from being in the EU, they are the ones that tend to fund their nose at the EU and say, actually, no, we're not going to have your silly climate plan.
+And even though Poland benefits the most financially from being in the EU, they are the ones that tend to thumb their nose at the EU and say, actually, no, we're not going to have your silly climate plan.

-We're gonna do our own energy policy, and lo and behold, they have cheap energy whilst Germany has an energy crisis.
+And lo and behold, they have cheap energy whilst Germany has an energy crisis.

-So I I just looked it up, and uh they Poland demands reparations, but the Germans are refusing to pay.
+And Poland demands reparations, but the Germans are refusing to pay.

-Yeah, those stingy Germans, eh?
+No, those stingy Germans, eh?

-Yeah, well they're asking for 1.3 trillion.
+Well, we're asking for 1.3 trillion.

-So still more reasonable than Lenny Henry, isn't it?
+Still more reasonable than Lenny Henry, isn't it?

-Yeah, 18 trillion.
+18 trillion.

-Yeah, way more reasonable.
+Way more reasonable.

 And Germany actually did do something to Poland within living memory as well.

-It's not like you know Lenny Henry, what happened to him?
+It's not like, you know, Lenny Henry, what happened to him?

 Nothing.